-ASQA's auditing approach
+ASQA's performance assessment approach

 ASQA conducts compliance audits to assess RTOs’ ongoing compliance with: